New Zealand Post-Study Work Visa 2026: 3-Year Open Work Visa, Eligibility & PR Pathway

 Step 2: Gather Required Documents

-Prepare your passport (valid for 3+ months beyond intended stay), completion letter, evidence of NZD $5,000 in funds (bank statement), medical examination results (from an approved panel physician), and Indian Police Clearance Certificate (PCC).
+Prepare your passport (valid for 3+ months beyond intended stay), completion letter, evidence of NZD $4,200 in available funds (bank statement), medical examination results (from an approved panel physician), and Indian Police Clearance Certificate (PCC).
 If you have been in New Zealand for more than 2 years, you may also need a New Zealand police clearance.

 Step 3: Submit Online Application